noahsug/card-auto-battler/README.md

 Game TODO:

-1. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
-2. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
-3. game win / defeat screen after X wins/losses
 4. card select screen
 5. add back card logic + text
 6. add loading screen
+7. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
+8. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right

 Maybe TODO: